 Council has considered a wide range of options to fund the capital cost overruns.
 The options presented below have been narrowed down from a larger subset, based on what would be practicable and legally permissible.
 When Council considers submissions on this issue, it will consider all feedback with an open mind including those that may vary in some detail from the options included in this document.
 Some other possible sub options have been considered.
-For example, a different differential level than 5:1 (see Option C), or a different split than 60-40 (see Option D).
+For example, a different differential level than 5:1 (see Option C), or a different split of funding in Option A than \$14.6 million to the targeted rate and interest expense on the balance of \$10.6 million to the general rate.
 For simplicity, a number of practicable options have been modelled, however, some of the underpinning philosophy of the options included could be utilised in different combinations.
-For example, partial general rate funding or district-wide fixed charge funding could be used with the differential option (Option C).
+For example, partial general rate funding or District-wide fixed charge funding could be used with the differential option (Option C).

-OPTION B: District-wide funding from general rates or a district wide rate based on capital value
+OPTION B: District-wide funding

-This option would see the Council's share of irrigator extractive capacity either funded across the district by a general or targeted rate on Capital Value.
+This option would see the Council's share of irrigator extractive capacity either funded across the District by a general or targeted rate on Capital Value.

 Under our current rating system, the Council funds a number of activities and functions in this way.
 Another option would be to fund as a District-wide targeted rate at a fixed amount per rating unit.